 I am sorry for your losses.
 It is hard to give a specific answer that you can rely upon, as some additional information is necessary.
 However, in general the estate will be responsible for paying for those expenses.
 If you continue to live in the home, the estate (through the Executor) may...Read more »

 Your question bridges four categories and it would be best for an attorney who is knowledgeable in Estate/Probate matters to address the estate-related aspect of it.
-As for the personal injury-based aspect of your question, it shouldn't be a problem for an attorney who represented a plaintiff in an...Read more »
+As for the personal injury-based aspect of your question, it shouldn't be a problem for an attorney who represented a plaintiff...Read more »

 If you put the house in your aunt's name, then she can sell it to whomever she wants or leave it to whomever she wants in her will.
 If you are OK with that, then go ahead and do it.
-If you are not OK with that, then both your grandma's estate and your father's estate need to be probated to get...Read more »
+If you are not OK with that, then both your grandma's estate and your father's estate need to be...Read more »

 Sold for 500k.
 He passed away and probate is still open .
 I know there is a 10yr limitation , however if I was home and wasnt advise about sale someone said I could file motion in probate for half of the sale price.
 Because a POA suppose to benefit the principle and since I was home I should have...
 Read more »